DataMa-Solutions/docs/core_app/new/pivot/pivot_interface.md

 The bars show for each element of a dimension the contribution of this element to the global performance (primary numerator).
 You can change your dimension using the drop-down menu on the title of the slide.
 The black line is the average KPI of this element (ratio: numerator / denominator)
 Aggregation:
-- For <u>non-continuous</u> elements, a cluster is created aggregating the element having a similar average KPI and representing less than “Aggregation in %” (see in the Settings menu)
+- For <i><u>non-continuous</u> elements</i>, a cluster is created aggregating the element having a similar average KPI and representing less than “Aggregation in %” (see in the Settings menu)
-- For <u>continuous</u> elements, multiple clusters are created aggregating elements having a similar average KPI.
+- For <i><u>continuous</u> elements</i>, multiple clusters are created aggregating elements having a similar average KPI.

 <center><img src="{{site.url}}/{{site.baseurl}}/core_app/new/pivot/images/pivot_clusteredChart.png"/></center>